15 Tips to Improve Your Localization Strategy

 In the process of expanding into another country, one thing that must be taken into account is cultural sensitivity.
 There are countless examples of companies that failed to keep the target culture in mind and had to adjust their promotions accordingly.
 For example, when Apple first entered the Japanese market, it ran an ad comparing its Mac with PCs.
-However, it soon realized that direct comparison with a competitor was considered offensive in Japanese culture and it withdrew its ad.
+However, it soon realized that direct comparison with a competitor was considered offensive in Japanese culture, and it withdrew its ad.

 7. Stand Apart from the Competition:

 A highly competitive market should not let your expansion efforts down.
 Remember, a large competitive market signals a strong market, which means opportunities for your brand.
-Enhance your products with features not offered by the competitors.
-Reach out to the local audience by offering them a unique offering that distinguishes you from the competitors.
+Enhance your products with features not offered by competitors.
+Reach out to the local audience by offering them a unique offering that distinguishes them from the competitors.
 In addition, involve your audience in the promotion process too, so that they can relate to your brand more.

 8. Test Before You Launch:

 Before you introduce your product in a foreign market, you need to do extensive research on the needs and preferences of the target audience.
 Test your product before launching by introducing a “short marketing campaign” in which you can introduce a prototype of your product.
 Seek out customer reactions and then take the step to launch your product fully.

 A company’s localization strategy should not be limited only to its online content.
 It should encompass its website, software, product features as well as promotion strategies.
 Take time out to properly assess the market and find out the best way you can introduce your product.
 Hire an expert localization agency to help you with the process.